Understanding Quantization and Precision

 Quantization isn’t just about fitting a model onto your GPU — it also makes inference faster.
 Lower-precision operations use less memory bandwidth, and for small batch sizes (which are common in interactive applications), memory bandwidth is often the bottleneck.
 So a 4-bit model doesn’t just use ~8x less memory than FP32 — it can also generate tokens noticeably faster.

-The question worth asking is not just “which model is most accurate?” but “which model gives me acceptable quality at the speed and cost I need?”
-In many real-world settings, faster and cheaper wins over marginally better.
+• The question worth asking is not just “which model is most accurate?” but “which model gives me acceptable quality at the speed and cost I need?”

 How low can you go?

-Research suggests 4-bit is a practical sweet spot for inference:
+Research suggests 4-bit is the practical sweet spot for inference:

 • Dettmers & Zettlemoyer (2023) ran over 35,000 quantization experiments and found that 4-bit precision is nearly universally optimal when trading off total model bits against zero-shot accuracy.
 At 3-bit, quality degrades sharply.